New Mexico during World War II: Economy

-Despite its reputation as an arid desert, New Mexico's pre-war economy was largely agrarian, centered mainly of cattle ranching and subsistence-level farming.
+Despite its reputation as an arid desert, New Mexico's pre-war economy was largely agrarian, centered mainly on cattle ranching and subsistence-level farming.
 Despite having been heavily weakened by the Great Depression, the state managed to revitalize its farming industry and grow a wide variety of crops for the war effort; among the main agricultural products were carrots, pinto beans, cotton (which was critical for uniforms), beef, and lamb.
 Like other western states, New Mexico was a major recipient of Mexican laborers imported into the U.S. through the Bracero Program with Mexico.

 New Mexico had long been known for its abundant natural resources, ranging from petroleum to various metals.
 At the time the U.S. entered World War II, the state had already experienced increased production of copper, lead, zinc, molybdenum, and manganese.
 The highly mechanized U.S. military was heavily reliant on all types of metals as well as fossil fuels; like many states, New Mexico saw unprecedented investment in its mining and extraction industries, ultimately becoming one of the leading contributors of strategic resources.
-During the war, the state ranked first in the production of potash (a key ingredient in explosives), tantalum (a major component in electronics and alloys), and pumice (for use in construction); second in zinc and tin; third in copper, molybdenum, and vanadium; fourth in beryl, lithium, and fluorspar; and seventh in oil and gas; It ranked fourteenth among the states in the overall value of minerals produced.
+During the war, the state ranked first in the production of potash (a key ingredient in explosives), tantalum (a major component in electronics and alloys), and pumice (for use in construction); second in zinc and tin; third in copper, molybdenum, and vanadium; fourth in beryl, lithium, and fluorspar; and seventh in oil and gas.
+In terms of the overall value of minerals produced, New Mexico ranked fourteenth among U.S. states.

 Casualties

-Roughly four percent of New Mexicans who served in the war were killed or missing; overall, New Mexico suffered the highest rate of casualties of any state.
+Roughly four percent of New Mexicans who served in the war were killed or missing—the highest rate of casualties of any state.
 Approximately half of all deaths were attributed to the Bataan Death March and the captivity that followed, in which POWs were subject to inhumane treatment, malnourishment, torture, and summary execution.

 Army and Air Forces

 Navy, Marine Corps, and Coast Guard

 Over half the New Mexicans who served in the maritime forces—the U.S. Navy, Marine Corps, and Coast Guard—were killed in action.
-Among these fatalities were twenty-four of the eighty-four sailors who died with the sinking of the submarine USS Bullhead, which most likely occurred the same day an atomic bomb was dropped on Hiroshima; it the last U.S. naval vessel lost to enemy action during World War II.
+Among these fatalities were twenty-four of the eighty-four sailors who died with the sinking of the submarine USS Bullhead, which most likely occurred the same day an atomic bomb was dropped on Hiroshima; it was the last U.S. naval vessel lost to enemy action during World War II.
 The event is commemorated through Bullhead Memorial Park in Albuquerque, a 44-acre park that includes a memorial featuring three inert World War II-era torpedoes and two plaques bearing the names of the men who died aboard.